 Mona Williams is a storyteller, children's writer and educator.
 She has written numerous books, and has performed her work at various storytelling festivals and schools.
 The titles of her books give an idea of the vast, magical world they present, from The ant who refused titles (1975), to How we made a colour television show (1973).
 She published her autobiography, Bishops: My Turbulent Colonial Youth in 1995 and is working on a sequel.
 Originally from Guyana, Mona made Aotearoa her home in the 1970s.

 Williams, Mona (1943 - ) is a Guyanan storyteller, children's writer and educator whose action-packed stories and dramatic presentations enthrall audiences of all ages.

-As of 2013 Mona Williams has visited over 50 foreign countries.
-She taught writing in the Middle East for ten years, and performed as a storyteller at various festivals, conferences and weddings.
+Mona Williams has visited more than 50 foreign countries.
+She taught writing in the Middle East for ten years, and performed there as a storyteller at various festivals, conferences and weddings.
 The towns and cities where she performed include Rotterdam, Edinburgh, Zurich, Selkerk, Salmiya (Kuwait), Bergen (Norway), Ontario (Canada), Tembagapura (Irian Jaya), and Norfolk Island.

-Mona Williams lives in Wellington, New Zealand and is available for Writers in Schools visits.
+Mona Williams lives in Wellington and is a valued member of the Writers in Schools programme.